+This is the gospel of the Lord.
+Praise to you, O Christ

 Lord Jesus heal our crippled souls and set our restless hearts at rest by speaking your words of comfort to us.
 Amen

 offering prayer

 We thank you, heavenly Father, that all good gifts come from you.
 Help us to be compassionate like Jesus and always ready to help others in need.
 Amen.